particle-iot/docs/src/content/archives/debugging-with-eclipse.md

 Eclipse doesn't have an installer or dmg file.

-Also, you may be prompted to install the Legacy Java SE 6 for macOS when you first run Eclipse.
+Also, you may be prompted to install the Legacy Java SE 6 for Mac OS when you first run Eclipse.
 If this happens, just follow the instructions for doing so.

 * Upgrade to Java JDK 8 if necessary